natocesarrego/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Why was this change made?

-These methods were removed as part of the solution for this https://issues.liferay.com/browse/LPS-103549
+This method was removed as part of a clean up refactor.
+See more in https://issues.liferay.com/browse/LPS-103549

 ---------------------------------------